mnemnion/imp/Forge/ArdForth/uruk hai.md

 Since the language of the Uruk Hai is a combination of Low Orcish dialect and the Common Tongue, we need OrcOs running first.

-If at all possible, we will include assembler words for AVR systems.
+We will include an assembler wordlist for AVR systems.
 This should fit: we have roughly 20 times as much room as we're alloting for the operating system.
+Everything is going to be written using the AVR Forth assembler, which will eventually be the mutant Uruk assembler.